 - Despite the mast cell granule size, skin sensitivity occurs at similar rates across all ethnic groups, but there are subtle differences in what will trigger a reaction.
 Asian skin may be more sensitive to chemicals in the environment (possibly due to thinner barrier and more sweat glands).

-Finding a great cosmetic dermatologist for your skin type
+Finding the right dermatologist for your skin type